smheidrich/non-go-terraform-provider-assessment/README.md

 `$SERVER_CERT` should be replaced by a temporary certificate in the format described in the RPCPlugin spec, which will be used for TLS (see next step).

-It should be pointed out that if the final `|$SERVER_CERT` is left out, Terraform will merrily try to connect to the plugin's RPC server anyway, initiating a TLS handshake as normal.
-I don't think this is meaningful as Google's RPC library doesn't even support receiving TLS requests if a server certificate hasn't been provided (see next section).
+> 🛈 It should be pointed out that if the final `|$SERVER_CERT` is left out, Terraform will merrily try to connect to the plugin's RPC server anyway, initiating a TLS handshake as normal.
+I don't think this is meaningful as Google's gRPC library doesn't even support receiving TLS requests if a server certificate hasn't been provided (see next section).
 If one could get around this, it would likely fail down the line, so the certificate should be provided no matter what (this is also what the RPCPlugin